Dna072/rl-cartpole/README.md

 # Introduction

-In this project, we discuss the paper *Playing Atari with Deep Reinforcement Learning*[@mnih2013], implement the algorithm Deep Q-learning on the gymnasium environments *CartPole-v1* and *ALE\\Pong-v5*.
+In this report, we discuss the paper *Playing Atari with Deep Reinforcement Learning*[@mnih2013], implement the algorithm Deep Q-learning on the gymnasium environments *CartPole-v1* and *ALE\\Pong-v5*.
 In both cases we make use of algorithm described in the